trotsky94/Advanced-Smart-Contracts/notes/intro-state-channel/lab/long-lived-payment-channel/README.md

 3. run the test: ```npm test```
 4. make sure 1 test case passes, the one that deploys the contract
 5. write down a test case for `withdraw` and `close` by modifying `test/longlivepaymentchannel.test.js`
-6. commit your changes to github and submit your github url
+6. zip the project and submit to BlackBoard without node_modules or you'll 0 (but you can re-submit)

 #### Are you feeling adventurous?
 7. Add test cases for `claimTimeOut`, `startSenderClose` and `deposit` function . (not consider for evaluation)